gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to the experimental software model

 One of the objectives of the software model is to describe _what_ you want to build instead of _how_.
 In particular, you might want to describe that you are building a web application.
 That application can be seen as an aggregate of libraries, but also sources, static resources, etc. A library can be seen as an aggregate of sources, producing different binaries depending on the target platform, the CPU architecture, ...
 A source set may also be viewed as a component that can itself be built (e.g. generated sources).
 To reflect this idea that "everything is a component" and "components are composed of other components", the `ComponentSpec` hierarchy has been reorganised.
-This will greatly simplify the creation of custom components, as well as reduce of the amount of component type specific code, by composing behavior, rather than inheriting it.
+This will greatly simplify the creation of custom components, as well as reduce the amount of component type specific code, by composing behavior, rather than inheriting it.

 - The `sources` and `binaries` properties of `ComponentSpec` have been moved to dedicated subtypes (resp. `SourceComponentSpec` and `VariantComponentSpec`)
 - `GeneralComponentSpec` is the base interface for all components that are built from sources and can generate multiple variants (typically, depending on the target platform)